random-robbie/llm-bugbounty/README.md

 - Persistence is key - keep testing, iterating, and exploring until you produce a POC worthy of bounty submission
 - Generate and research POCs from multiple sources and methodologies as needed
 - ALWAYS validate that your POC works as claimed before presenting it
+- Use REAL user agents when testing unless told otherwise

 ### CRITICAL VALIDATION:
 - Test every POC thoroughly to confirm it achieves the stated impact